cs421sp25-homework/team-06/docs/technical-documentation.md

   "createdByUid": "user123"
 }

 ### 6.3 Authentication and Authorization

+- Security Rules:
-- Security Rules: Only authenticated users in collaborators or ownerId can read/write trip data.
+  - Only authenticated users who are collaborators or owner of the trip can C/R/U/D trip data.
-- Future Rules: Enforce creator-only edits on billing subcollections.
+  - Only owner of a bill can C/R/U/D billing data.

 ## Database Schema